-In this model, the reviewers know that you are the author of the article, but you don’t know the identities of the reviewers.
-Single-blind review is most common for science and medicine journals.
+In this model, also called ‘single-blind review’, the reviewers know that you are the author of the article, but you don’t know the identities of the reviewers.
+Single-anonymous review is most common for science and medicine journals.

 The anonymity of the reviewers is intended to make it easier for them to give full and honest feedback on an article, without fearing that the author will hold this against them.

-Under double-blind review, the reviewers don’t know that you are the author of the article.
+In this model, also called ‘double-blind review’, the reviewers don’t know that you are the author of the article.
 And you don’t know who the reviewers are either.
-Double-blind review is particularly common in the humanities and some social sciences.
+Double-anonymous review is particularly common in the humanities and some social sciences.

-Many researchers prefer double-blind review because they believe it will give their paper a fairer chance than single-blind.
+Many researchers prefer double-anonymous review because they believe it will give their paper a fairer chance than single-anonymous.
 It can avoid the risk of a paper suffering from the unintended bias of reviewers who know the seniority, gender, or nationality of a paper’s author.

 However, even if you’ve anonymized your paper the reviewers may not be able to avoid discerning your identity, especially if you work in a very specialized field.
 They may, for example, have heard you present the same ideas at a conference or recognize your writing style.

-Find out how to make your article anonymous if you are submitting it for double-blind peer review.
+Find out how to make your article anonymous if you are submitting it for double-anonymous peer review.